Moayadterro/Moayadterro/README.md

-- 👋 Hi, I’m @Moayad Terro
+- 👋 Hi, I’m @moayadterro
 - 👀 I’m interested in JavaScript and React
 - 🌱 I’m currently working with React, Redux and Next.js
 - 💞️ I’m looking to collaborate on React, Next or Node.js